Denver and Rio Grande Western Depot (Salt Lake City): Rio Grande Plan

+In 2020, citizen professionals proposed reopening the depot as Salt Lake City's main passenger rail terminal, replacing Salt Lake Central Station.
+The Rio Grande Plan would move downtown rail traffic underground into a cut-and-cover trench along 500 West, with Amtrak and FrontRunner trains serving platforms near the depot.

+In February 2023, Salt Lake City was awarded a federal grant to study solutions to the east–west divide, including the Rio Grande Plan.
+In December 2023, a city screening analysis estimated the revised project would cost between $3 billion and $5 billion.

 In 2020, citizen professionals proposed reopening the Depot as Salt Lake City's main passenger rail and bus terminal, replacing Salt Lake Central Station.
 The "Rio Grande Plan" would move all downtown rail traffic underground into a cut-and-cover trench along 500 West, with Amtrak and FrontRunner trains serving sunlit platforms on the west side of the Depot.
 UTA's bus and TRAX light rail routes would stop at the east side of the Depot on Rio Grande Street, while regional buses would board at the north and south sides.
 The proposal would also eliminate three overpasses, five grade crossings, and 52 acres of rail yards—opening up redevelopment opportunities while improving safety and connectivity.
 The authors estimate the cost of the project would be $300 to $500 million, pointing to comparable work in Reno and Denver.

 By 2021, the plan had started to gain traction among the Salt Lake City Council and other stakeholders.
 To move forward, the plan would require buy-in from the Utah state government, UTA, and Union Pacific.

 In February 2023 Salt Lake City was awarded a federal grant to study solutions to the east–west divide, including the Rio Grande Plan.

 In December 2023, Salt Lake City revealed that it had conducted a screening analysis on the plan which expanded the scope due to stricter design requirements by UTA and Union Pacific.
 The revised project is estimated to cost between $3 billion and $5 billion.